jasonkajita/duktape/doc/debugger.rst

   of the codepoints U+0080...U+00FF which unfortunately looks funny (ASCII only serialization would be preferable).

-* Other types are JSON encoded from their internal representation, see ``duk_debug.js`` for details.
+* Other types are JSON encoded like in the JSON mapping, see below.

 Debug messages are then simply represented as one-liners containing all the related dvalues (including message type marker and EOM) separate by spaces.